UK, Germany push for multinationals to pay "fair share" of taxes

 The IRS said in March that transfer pricing was one of two top concerns being reported to the agency by corporations disclosing tax positions that worried them.

-The Supreme Court of Canada last month issued its first ruling in a transfer pricing case, handing a victory to GlaxoSmithKline Plc in a case centred on whether the UK drug maker charged its Canadian unit excessive prices for ingredients to avoid Canadian taxes.
+The Supreme Court of Canada last month issued its first ruling in a transfer pricing case, handing a victory to GlaxoSmithKline Plc in a case centered on whether the UK drugmaker charged its Canadian unit excessive prices for ingredients to avoid Canadian taxes.

 (Additional reporting by Dave Graham, Kevin Drawbaugh and Francesca Landini; Editing by Kieran Murray and Chizu Nomiyama)